packetgeek/tea5767/README.md

 # fmradio
-Control software for the TEA5767 and RDA5807SP in TEA5767 mode.
+Control software for the TEA5767 and RDA5807SP in TEA5767 mode, on the Raspberry Pi, using the wiringPi library.

 Controls include: